sly92/cloud-foundation-fabric/networking/forward-proxy-filtering/README.md

 To allow Internet connectivity to the proxy subnet, a is Cloud NAT instance configured to allow usage from that subnet.
 All other subnets are not allowed to use the Cloud NAT instance.

 To simplify the usage of the proxy, a Cloud DNS private zone is created and the IP address of the proxy is exposed with the FQDN `proxy.internal`.
-This allows clients VMs to use the proxy by simple setting `HTTP_PROXY` and `HTTPS_PROXY` variables to "proxy.internal:3128"
+This allows clients VMs to use the proxy by simply setting the `HTTP_PROXY` and `HTTPS_PROXY` variables to "proxy.internal:3128"